 One of the few sites that offers truly free audio books by modern authors.
 While you won't find the major names here, Podiobooks is packed full of free audio books by authors in more than two dozen genres (including public domain classics).
 The books are supported by listener donations, with 75% of donations going to authors.
 Options including listening on the site, downloading MP3s, or subscribing via podcast to each new chapter as it is released.

 Project Gutenberg is the most prominent provider of free, public domain ebooks on the web.
 It also offers audio book versions of some of its titles.
-You won't find the latest books by the biggest authors here, but if you're after the classics, it's a great resource for truly free audio books.
+You won't find the latest books by the biggest authors here, but if you're after the classics, it's a great resource for truly free books.
 Download the books in MP3, M4B audio book, Speex, or Ogg Vorbis formats.